 - On January 12, 2018, the Corporation entered into a US\$2 million credit facility (the "2018 Facility") as evidenced by a debenture (the "2018 Debenture") in order to fund general corporate purposes.
 The 2018 Debenture was unsecured and had a term of 12 months from its issue date.
 The 2018 Facility was issued by Zebra Holdings and Investments S.à.r.I ("Zebra"), a company controlled by a trust settled by the late Adolf H. Lundin and an insider of the Corporation.
-As consideration, the Corporation issued to Zebra 6,000 Common Shares and agreed to issue an additional 300 Common Shares per month for each US\$50,000 of the 2018 Facility outstanding from time to time up to the maturity date.
-The Corporation issued a total of 12,300 Common Shares to Zebra as consideration for providing the 2018 Facility in lieu of fees payable by the Corporation. - On February 28, 2018, the Corporation closed a bought deal financing (the "Offering") and a concurrent private placement (the "Concurrent Private Placement") for aggregate gross proceeds of approximately \$25.5 million.
-Pursuant to the Offering, a total of 5,894,231 Common Shares including 124,231 Common Shares issued on partial exercise of the over-allotment option, were sold a price of \$2.60 per Common Shares (the "Issue Price"), for aggregate gross proceeds of approximately \$15.3 million.
-Pursuant to the

-- Concurrent Private Placement, a total of 3,928,964 Shares, including 82,810 Shares issued to adjust for the partial exercise of the over-allotment option referenced above, were sold at the Issue Price, for additional aggregate gross proceeds of approximately C\$10.2 million. - On August 8, 2018, the Corporation announced an updated Mineral Resource estimate for the Filo del Sol Project, which included a significant increase in indicated resource tonnes and contained metals, as follows: a 14% increase in indicated resource tonnes to 425.1 million tonnes; a 12% increase of indicated contained gold in all zones to 4.4 million oz; a 12% increase of indicated contained copper in all zones to 3.1 billion pounds; and a 34% increase in total indicated contained silver in all zones to 147 million oz.
+As consideration, the Corporation issued to Zebra 6,000 Common Shares and agreed to issue to Zebra an additional 300 Common Shares per month for each US\$50,000 of the 2018 Facility outstanding from time to time up to the maturity date.
+The Corporation issued a total of 12,300 Common Shares to Zebra as consideration for providing the 2018 Facility in lieu of fees payable by the Corporation. - On February 28, 2018, the Corporation closed a bought deal financing (the "2018 Offering") and a concurrent private placement (the "2018 Concurrent Private Placement") for aggregate gross proceeds of approximately \$25.5 million.
+Pursuant to the 2018 Offering, a total of 5,894,231 Common Shares, including 124,231 Common Shares issued on partial exercise of an over-allotment option, were sold at a price of \$2.60 per Common Share, for aggregate gross proceeds of approximately \$15.3 million.
+Pursuant to the 2018 Concurrent Private Placement, a total of 3,928,964 Common Shares, including 82,810 Common Shares issued to adjust for the partial exercise of the over-allotment option referenced above, were sold at a price of \$2.60 per Common Share, for additional aggregate gross proceeds of approximately \$10.2 million. - On August 8, 2018, the Corporation announced an updated Mineral Resource estimate for the Filo del Sol Project, which included a significant increase in Indicated Mineral Resource tonnes and contained metals, as follows: a 14% increase in Indicated Mineral Resource tonnes to 425.1 million tonnes; a 12% increase of indicated contained gold in all zones to 4.4 million oz; a 12% increase of indicated contained copper in all zones to 3.1 billion pounds; and a 34% increase in total indicated contained silver in all zones to 147 million oz.
 A summary of the updated Mineral Resources estimate is set out under "Description of Business Mineral Projects Filo del Sol Project, Chile and Argentina Mineral Resource Estimate". - In late November 2018, the Corporation initiated its 2018/2019 field program with three diamond drills working on the Filo del Sol Project.
 A total of 1,103 m were drilled prior to the end of the year, with the program continuing into 2019.